Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 ﻿<a name="title" />
-# Building a SPA interface using Ember.js #
+# Building a Windows Store front end #

 ---
 <a name="Overview" />